raylutz/daffodil/README.md

 # Python Daffodil -- Pydf

+(STATUS -- Note: This is an alpha release.
+The API is in flux.)

-The Python Daffodil (DAtaFrames For Optimized Data Interpretation and Linkage -- Pydf) package provides a lightweight, simple and flexible 2-d dataframes built on python data types, including a list-of-list array as the core datatype.
+The Python Daffodil (DAtaFrames For Optimized Data Interpretation and Logical processing) -- Pydf package provides lightweight, simple and flexible 2-d dataframes built on python data types, including a list-of-list array as the core datatype.
 Daffodil is similar to other data frame packages, such as Pandas, Numpy, Polars, Swift, Vaex, Dask, PyArrow, SQLite, etc. but is simpler as may be faster.